drweby/fb-social-reader/README.md

 1. jQuery - set as a dependency within WordPress
 2. Underscore.js - compiled within the minified file
 3. Require.js - used to modularize and compile code
+4. JSON2 - used to allow JSON.stringify and JSON.parse to run on older browsers
+5. Facebook SDK - to communicate with Facebook

 ## Example usage
 ### Sidebar